JFWooten4/free-markets/group/stellar/interleaving-sdex/README.md

 I respectfully submit to the community that interleaving the SDEX with AMMs furthers our just principles since doing so makes the Stellar Protocol clear, concise, and opinionated;[^values-1] introduces new functionality that is opinionated and straightforward to use;[^values-2] isolates only one obvious way to accomplish a given task;[^values-3] biases the Stellar Protocol towards user **safety,**[^values-4] makes the Stellar network secure and reliable;[^values-5] biases the Stellar network towards safety, simplicity, reliability, and performance over new functionality;[^values-6] allows the Stellar network to run at scale and at low cost to all participants of the network;[^values-7] could help the Stellar Network support off-chain transactions, e.g. Starlight, should SPEEDEX develop [in parallel](something_here_idk_only thing I can think is like end of wooten./link/TS because other speedex mentions are offline and prop;..........could link to IDEX L2 SOL or maybe just maybe Shapeshift dao, extremely carefully tho; needs explicit rollups);[^values-8] enables the Stellar network to power cross-border payments, i.e. payments via **exchange** of assets, throughout the globe, enabling users to make payments between assets in a manner that is fast, cheap, and highly usable;[^values-9] facilitates simplicity and interoperability with other protocols and networks;[^values-10] allows the Stellar network to support an orderbook that values simplicity over functionality, and one that primarily serves to enable cross-border payments;[^values-11] allows the Stellar network to make it easy for developers of Stellar projects to create highly usable products;[^values-12] and facilitates **liquidity** as a means to enabling cross-border payments throughout the Stellar network.[^values-13]

+Given more time, I'd be happy to elaborate further on any of these points either in writing or orally.

 [^values-3]: utter confusion from Silence in discord on how tf route path payments, other community memebrs, all [discord](lol the discord song by eurobeat?idk kinda fun {🤷‍🤷)

 [^values-4]: see 87% GME internalization rate,[^int-r] [Congressional investigation](#page=), and XYZ [report](whydrs/chives details/article: what does drs have to do with gme)